 Before you even begin the process, you’ll need to sit down with your lender to discuss the current interest rates and all loan policies such as Loan-to-Value Ratio (LTV) and Debt-service Coverage Ratio (DSCR).

 You may need to submit preliminary documentation at this time such as a pro forma, although the lender may construct their own pro forma based on their own criteria.
+They may also request some basic numbers like your credit score (many banks look for a minimum FICO score for a construction loan of 580 but most like to see a credit score of at least 660.)
 At this point, the lender will likely need to have a private discussion with a senior advisor before agreeing to move forward with the process.

-• Profit & Loss statements for several years and YTD
+• Profit & Loss (P&L) statements for several years and YTD

 • Balance Sheets